 Julia Ventham teaches meditation on our Yoga Meditation and Wellness Retreats.
-Here she talks about the many benefits of meditation to your health.

 I’ve never been big on science, or felt the need to validate an intuitive ‘hunch,’ or what I’m feeling.
 However, I do appreciate that for many, something intangible, like the benefits of meditation – might need explaining.
 After all, why would you sit cross legged for hours at a time!